Sedecias/LexRex/README.md

 If a response is not given within a period of
 24 hours after the post was made, you are free to continue using that bug/exploit etc as you see fit.
-You are not permitted to share inform
--ation about, or steps to reproduce that bug anywhere but on this GitHub until that 24 hour period has fully expired, or it has been fixed.
+You are not permitted to share information about, or steps to reproduce that bug anywhere but on this GitHub until that 24 hour period has fully expired, or it has been fixed.